PeterHUistyping/M3ashy/README.md

 ```bash
 python src/pytorch/train.py --pytorch_model_type 1  --file_index 1   --from_list 1
 ```

+Remark: Each file denotes 100 materials, and the total number of materials is 24 * 100.
+The first 1-6 includes 6 * 100 MERL original materials, and the rest 7-12, 13-18, 19-24 are the interpolated materials.

 - 3. Generated the concatenated npy file from the MLP model weights, which is the NeuMERL dataset.